hkpeaks/peaks-consolidation/README.md

-## New SQL Statement for File, In-memory Table and Network Stream
+## New Query Statement for File, In-memory Table and Network Stream

 Note: Use of "." to indicate it is member of your defined function is optional.
 However use of  "~" is mandatory to identify first line is "UserDefineFunctionName = Extraction ~ Load".